Action on invasive species in Calderdale

 Volunteer

-There are some fantastic volunteer groups such as Slow the Flow and Forus Tree tackling invasive species across Calderdale.
-Join a volunteering day to help to clear invasives and create natural flood management measures.
-Take a look at our News Page for upcoming volunteer opportunities.
+Join fantastic volunteer groups like Slow the Flow and Forus Tree, which are tackling invasive species across Calderdale.
+Participate in a volunteering day to help clear invasives and create natural flood management measures.
+Check our News Page for upcoming volunteer opportunities.

 Summer is the peak season for ‘balsam bashing’.
-Himalayan balsam has a very shallow root system so it can easily be pulled out of the ground and then snapped.
-If this is done before the plant goes to seed it can be an effective way of stopping the spread.
+Himalayan balsam has a very shallow root system, making it easy to pull out and snap.
+Doing this before the plant goes to seed can effectively stop its spread.

-The Yorkshire Invasive Species Forum and Yorkshire Wildlife Trust have produced this guide to help you pull Himalayan Balsam safely.
-Please don’t pull Himalayan Balsam once the flower has become a seed head – if the seed pod bursts this will spread the seed over several meters.
+The Yorkshire Invasive Species Forum and Yorkshire Wildlife Trust have produced a guide to help you pull Himalayan balsam safely.
+Please avoid pulling Himalayan balsam once it has seeded, as bursting seed pods can spread seeds over several meters.

-It’s important not to try to remove Japanese knotweed yourself as doing so can actually increase the spread of the plant.
-Treatment needs to be carried out by professionals and takes several years to be fully successful.
-If you have Japanese knotweed on your land and require advice or guidance you can contact the Yorkshire Wildlife Trust at [email protected]
+Do not attempt to remove Japanese knotweed yourself, as this can increase its spread.
+Professional treatment is required and can take several years to be fully successful.
+If you have Japanese knotweed on your land and need advice, contact the Yorkshire Wildlife Trust at [email protected].

-Help us get the word out about invasive species in Calderdale.
-Download these resources to share through your own networks:
+Help us spread the word about invasive species in Calderdale.
+Download these resources to share through your networks.

 Posters